Developer: Tokai Engineering Publisher: Sunsoft Release: 02/92 Genre: Action

 Growing up Spy Hunter was the game everyone seemed to have in their library.
 But here’s the thing: no one liked it.
 The marketing for that game had to have been stellar if it duped legions of kids into buying a subpar title.
 I hated Spy Hunter so much that I immediately wrote off its sequel.
-Didn’t bother reading reviews, looking at screenshots, nothing.
+Did not bother reading reviews, looking at screenshots, nothing.
 There’s something to be said about cheap games however.
-Super Spy Hunter was another game I bought from Blockbuster dirt cheap when they cleared out their NES stock.
+Super Spy Hunter was another game I bought from Blockbuster dirt cheap when they were clearing out their NES stock.
 It took less than a minute for me to realize my mistake in writing it off.
-This is a fantastic game that has flow under the radar way too long.
-But this one.
+This is a fantastic game that has been under the radar way too long.
+Buy this one.

 The level design in Super Spy Hunter is what truly makes it great.
 The game does not take place on a straight highway and instead varies the terrain.
 Not only will you drive through quicksand but race across broken highways, pilot a motorboat and even fly a helicopter.
 The roads bend and curve in a way that is technically impressive for the system.
 Spy Hunter wanted you to go as fast as possible due to the time limit.
 Here you have no such worries.
 You control the pace and the game challenges you to do exactly that.
 It does a great job telegraphing upcoming hazards like jumps and electric gates as well.
 If you were good enough some of these elements were in the original but I doubt most ever saw them.
 Or maybe they didn’t care.
 Super Spy Hunter’s tight design fulfills the promise of that game’s premise.